GregLeonhardt/LogSeq/pages/Hospitalizations.md

 - Stroke-like symptoms
 	- No diagnosis
 		- Magnesium levels were low and she received magnesium IV.
-- TODO  The list is NOT complete.
+- The list is NOT complete.
 Add the remaining times she was admitted.
+  :LOGBOOK:
+  CLOCK: [2025-01-26 Sun 22:54:31]
+  :END:
 	- admitted:: July 19, 2023
 	  discharged:: September 21, 2023
 	  total-days:: 43